 Skip to Content

-Immigration New Zealand (INZ) requires all enrolled international students to hold a valid study visa for the entire enrolment period.
-Massey University is required to hold a record of your study visa to maintain your enrolment.
+Immigration New Zealand requires all enrolled international students to hold a valid study visa for their entire enrolment period.
+We are required to hold a record of your study visa to maintain your enrolment.
 Please see student visas for details about how to apply for your visa.

-New international students must provide their study visa details to Massey University before the start of their programme of study.
+New international students must provide their study visa details to us before the start of their programme of study.

 Returning students are required to provide their study visa details within one week of visa approval and before each expiry date to remain enrolled.

-A valid study visa is a visa that allows an international student to study a specific programme at a campus at Massey University.
+A valid study visa is a visa that allows an international student to study a specific programme at a Massey campus.

-If you are enrolled for full time study ie. at least 3 internal or block mode courses per semester (minimum of 45 credits), you are eligible to apply for a Student Visa.
+If you are enrolled for full-time study (ie at least 3 internal or block mode courses per semester - a minimum of 45 credits), you are eligible to apply for a student visa.

-If you are enrolled for part-time study in a programme that is more than 3 months, you need to apply for a Variation of Condition (VoC) to study on a Work Visa or a Visitor Visa.
-What happens if I do not have a valid study visa?
+If you are enrolled for part-time study in a programme that is more than 3 months, you need to apply for a Variation of Condition to study on a work visa or a visitor visa.

 Some examples of changes are as follows: